What is dialysis access?

 - Unexplained reduction in the form of hemodialysis delivered.

-- Persistent swelling of the arm with AV graft.
+- Persistent swelling of the arm with an AV graft.

 - Prolonged bleeding after removing the needle or altered thrill in the graft.